ekohe/wulin_master/README.md

 `:formable`

-To show the column in the `create` and `update` form or not.
+Whether to show the column in the `create` and `update` form or not.
 You can either set it to true or false, or pass an array `[:new, :edit]` for one or both of them.

 ```ruby
 class PostGrid < WulinMaster::Grid